aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

     npm run tests:unit -- --filter CandidateTest::someTest
     npm run tests:integration

-### Good practice for Travis CI
+### Good practice for GitHub Actions
-As you get more comfortable with commits and PRs, to save time and Travis errors you can configure your setup so that `make checkstatic` must complete successfully before any git push can be done.
+As you get more comfortable with commits and PRs, to save time and GitHub Actions errors you can configure your setup so that `make checkstatic` must complete successfully before any git push can be done.
 To do this, run

     git config core.hooksPath .githooks (git v2.9 or up)